 Investors with a higher appetite for both risk and reward might pursue value-added strategies.
-Value-added investment strategies generally focus on buildings that, for one reason or another, require capital and execution to reach profitability.
-This investment can take the form of renovations, repositioning the asset to a new asset class or tenant, or simply filling significant tenant vacancies, creating stability.
+Value-add investment strategies generally focus on assets that, for one reason or another, are in distressed situations and require capital to achieve profitability.
+This investment can take the form of renovations, repositioning the asset to a new asset class or tenant, or simply filling significant tenant vacancies, with the ultimate goal of creating stability.

 Summary: The highest-risk investment strategy, in which investors acquire buildings that need significant investments to achieve profitability

 Opportunistic real estate investment strategies cause investors to incur the highest level of risk, but with the highest potential for returns.
 These investments typically require a significant capital injection to address major challenges and become profitable.

 In some cases, investors might buy dilapidated buildings to make thorough renovations.
 In others, firms might purchase low-occupancy or vacant buildings and lease more tenants until the asset reaches stability.
 It’s not uncommon for opportunistic investments to endure periods with minimal or no income, making them a liability.

 Developments are sometimes considered opportunistic investments, as these projects require complete funding for construction.
 Opportunistic real estate investment strategies can deliver returns as high as over 20%, making them particularly attractive to some investors.
 Proptech continues to help investors uncover these lucrative opportunities in faster and easier ways.

 So, which real estate investment strategy is best?
 While there is no one “best type of real estate to invest in”, each strategy presents unique benefits and risks.
 Investment managers typically raise capital for investments matching a specific risk profile, restricting managed funds to certain deals.